 - The Course Designer must be approved by EA and have appropriate qualifications.
-(Refer to Annex K) In addition to Article 515.4 above:

-- The Course Designer must be present during the Cross Country test.
-If the event Course Designer plans to ride themselves in the event they are Course Designer for, there needs to be a second non riding Course Designer present, who is familiar with the location and fitting of all frangible devices on course and can fulfil the Official duties of Course Designer, as listed above in 515.4.1.

-- The Course Designer in conjunction with the Technical Delegate (and senior Course Designer, if available) note any areas for design improvements, including safety changes for that event on the Technical Delegates report (CC Design and Safety Comments).

-- The following sections of the Technical Delegates report
+(Refer to Annex K) In addition to Article 515.4 above: - The Course Designer must be present during the Cross Country test.
+If the event Course Designer plans to ride themselves in the event they are Course Designer for, there needs to be a second non riding Course Designer present, who is familiar with the location and fitting of all frangible devices on course and can fulfil the Official duties of Course Designer, as listed above in 515.4.1. - The Course Designer in conjunction with the Technical Delegate (and senior Course Designer, if available) note any areas for design improvements, including safety changes for that event on the Technical Delegates report (CC Design and Safety Comments). - The Course Designer in conjunction with the Technical Delegate must ensure that the following are present during the Cross Country phase: - 1.
+Chief Cross-Country Judge, who may be the Organiser, to supervise the jump judges, timekeepers and scorers. - 2.
+A Cross-Country Controller to control the dispatch of athletes on the cross country and to take appropriate action in the event of an accident to a rider, horse or obstacle.

-- a) Event Name

-- b) Date

-- c) TD and CD present

-- d) CC Design comments and

-- e) CC Safety comments